 Below are links to a few other Houdini television specials from the recent past.

 I recently launched a new standalone page devoted to Houdini documentaries and appearances on investigative and reality TV.
-Check it out under "Movies" in the top menu bar or click HERE.
+Check it out under "Media" in the top menu bar or click HERE.